The Complete Slow Cooker Guide

 - A slow cooker is an electric appliance that can cook food slowly over a period of time, usually 2 to 12 hours.
 To use a slow cooker, food is placed in a stoneware insert inside the slow cooker base.
 Heat is distributed from both the bottom and sides of the cooking vessel.
 You should always cook with the slow cooker lid on, so that the heat remains trapped inside the slow cooker to cook your meal.

 - If you are cooking for a family, I recommend a 5 or 6 quart slow cooker.
 Most of the slow cooker recipes that you find are tested in a 5 or 6 quart cooker.
-I currently use this inexpensive slow cooker.
+This inexpensive slow cooker is similar to the one I use.

 - If you are cooking for one or two, a small slow cooker, such as 3 quart or 4 quart, may be ideal for you.
 You can halve recipes and cook them in a smaller slow cooker, but you may need to decrease the cook time a little.